HL7/VhDir/source/pages/_includes/vhdir-network-intro.md

 **Background & Scope**

-A network refers to a healthcare provider insurance network.
+A Network refers to a healthcare provider insurance network.
 A healthcare provider insurance network is an aggregation of organizations and individuals that deliver a set of services across a geography through health insurance products/plans.
 A network is typically owned by a payer.

+In the VHDir IG, individuals and organizations are represented as participants in a Network through the practitionerRole and organizationAffiliation resources, respectively.

 Network is a profile on the Organization resource.
 This profile modifies the base Organization resource in the following manner: